influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/influxql/functions/selectors.md

 {{% /expand %}}

-{{% expand "Select the 50th percentile value from each field key that matches a regular expression" %}}
+{{% expand "Select the 50th percentile value from field keys that match a regular expression" %}}

 ```sql
 SELECT PERCENTILE(/^[th]/, 50) FROM home